WHYAMERICASUCKS.COM

 Port Westward makes the shipping question part of this review

 The Corps says the NEXT Renewable Fuels project could involve up to 171 ocean-going vessel movements a year through the existing Port of Columbia dock.
-That means the river-traffic question is already built into the federal review, not something critics invented later.
+The river-traffic question is already built into the federal review, not something critics invented later.

 More Stories